ashishkarki/Java8_NewFeatures_CodeExamples/README.md

 - What are Optionals ?
     + Optionals are containers used to represent non-null objects.It is used to represent a null with an absent value.
     + Optionals help avoid Null Pointer Exception and Unnecessary null checks.
+    + Some optionals methods are discussed below:
+        + __ofNullable()__: use ofNullable if you have doubts that the argument might be null
+        + __of()__: use of if you are certain that the argument will never be null.
+Sending a null as argument to Of(), gives you NullPointerException.
+        + __empty()__: use or return Optional.empty() when there is a null object and you want to still return an Optional type object
+        + __orElse()__: to return a default/custom value in cases where an operation returns a null
+        + __orElseGet()__: same as orElse (to return a default/custom value in cases where an operation returns a null), but, it takes a Supplier as input rather than any object.
+        + __orElseThrow()__: similar to orElseGet, it requires a supplier as argument; in case of a null value throws an exception back to the caller
+        + __isPresent()__: checks if an Optional object has a non-null value or not.
+        + __ifPresent()__: same as isPresent() checks if an optional object has value.
+Additionally, takes a Consumer as its argument and allow you to perform some consumer operation with it like printing or calling another method.
 <more to be added..>